 Today the Civil War-era fort remains a prime example of 19th-century military architecture.

 The Great Earthquake shook San Francisco on April 18, 1906.
-It was, however, the Great Fire that followed that caused the most damage.
+It was, however, the Great Fire following the Quake that caused the most damage.
 The earthquake broke natural gas lines and destroyed the city’s water mains.
-The ensuing fire raged for three days.
+All-consuming fire raged for three days.
 The conflagration destroyed 28,000 buildings.

 Thereafter, San Francisco developed a certain fondness for firemen.
-The appreciation is most noticeably expressed in the fire-nozzle-shaped Coit Tower on Telegraph Hill.
+Citizens expressed appreciation, most noticeably in the fire-nozzle-shaped Coit Tower on Telegraph Hill.
 The tower was the dream of Lillie Hitchcock Coit.

 From circa 1860 to 1900, developers built many beautiful Victorian houses.
-Fortunately many survived the 1906 earthquake.
-And today those “Painted Ladies” have become a symbol of the city.
-They say San Francisco as much as the cable cars or the Golden Gate Bridge.
+Fortunately, some survived the 1906 earthquake.
+Today those “Painted Ladies” have become a symbol of the city.
+Victorian homes say San Francisco as much as the cable cars or the Golden Gate Bridge.

 You can tour one of the most striking and best preserved of these dwellings, the Haas-Lilienthal House.
 The Victorian is located at 2007 Franklin Street.
 Built in 1886, the classic Queen Anne features gables, bay windows, and a turret tower.
 Much of the decor is original.
 Visitors can see its mahogany walls, marble hearths, and fine tapestries.

-Another prominent Victorian is the Spreckels mansion.
+Another prominent Victorian is the Spreckels Mansion.
 The home is located at 2080 Washington.
-You can see many other examples of Victorians on streets adjacent to Lafayette Square.
+You can see many other examples of Victorians on streets adjacent to Lafayette Park.

 At 1000 California Street stands the James Flood Mansion.
 The home was built in 1886 by the Comstock silver lode millionaire.
 Today the Flood Mansion is the last of the great mansions from the baronial days of the mining and railroad kings.
 Other mansions in the neighborhood were swept away in the fires that followed the Quake.